allmaps/allmaps/packages/transform/README.md

 }
 ```

-The return type functions work on the types GeneralGcpAndDistortions and GcpAndDistortions, defined as follows:
+The return type functions work on the types `GeneralGcpAndDistortions` and `GcpAndDistortions`, defined as follows:

 ```ts
 export type Distortions = {